Regardless of whether you’re vegan, packing on weight can be difficult.

 Weight Gainers & Side Effects

-As with any other supplement, you should be aware of potential side effects before you actually decide to make the investment.
+As with any other supplement, you should be aware of potential side effects before you actually decide to invest.

 Fortunately, when it comes to weight gainers, the effects are generally mild.